jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 You don't need to read an entire book.
 This is where blogs and articles can be useful.

-Many software professional share their experience and knowledge via blogs and articles.
+Many software professionals share their experience and knowledge via blogs and articles.
 Search for almost any software topic on the internet, and it will surely yield many references.

 Here are a few: